jwashek/jwashek.github.io.NEW/_posts/2020-11-20-htb-buff-writeup.md

 # Initial Foothold

 That particular version of the software was vulnerable to an Unauthenticated Remote Code Execution discovered by Bobby Cooke.
-The POC exploitation script can be found [here] (https://www.exploit-db.com/exploits/48506).
+The POC exploitation script can be found [here](https://www.exploit-db.com/exploits/48506).

 ## Gym Management System 1.0 - Unauthenticated Remote Code Execution